Funded care and education for 3 and 4-year-olds

 Some children of working parents may be eligible for extra funded early education and childcare.
 Find out more about the extended entitlement.

-The government introduced a Tax-Free Childcare scheme which can be used alongside the 15 and 30 hours of funded childcare.
+The government Tax-Free Childcare scheme can be used alongside the 15 and 30 hours of funded childcare.
 You can apply for both the 30 hours and Tax-Free Childcare schemes through one online application.

 The top things parents need to know about both these offers can be found in the Childcare Choices factsheet.